-A. Does your institution make use of SAT I, SAT II, or ACT scores in admission decisions for first-time, first-year, degreeseeking applicants? 🗌 Yes 🗌 No
+A. Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking applicants?
+Yes 🗌 No

-If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission.
+If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2012.

-Require Recommend ADMISSION Require for Consider If Not Used SAT I ACT SAT I or ACT (no preference) SAT I or ACTSAT I preferred SAT I or ACTACT preferred SAT I and SAT II SAT I and SAT II or ACT SAT II Some Submitted
+Require Recommend ADMISSION Require for Some Consider If Submitted Not Used SAT or ACT ACT only SAT only SAT and SAT Subject Tests or ACT SAT Subject Tests